Oxcarbazepine: Medical uses

+Neurology

 Oxcarbazepine is an anticonvulsant used to reduce the occurrence of epileptic episodes, and is not intended to cure epilepsy.
 Oxcarbazepine is used alone or in combination with other medications for the treatment of focal (partial) seizures in adults.
 In pediatric populations, it can be used by itself for the treatment of partial seizures for children 4 years and older, or in combination with other medications for children 2 years and older.
 There is some evidence to support its effectiveness in reducing seizure frequency when used as an add-on therapy for drug-resistant focal epilepsy but there are concerns over tolerability.

+Psychiatry

+Oxcarbazepine (brand name Trileptal), has been historically used off-label by psychiatrists as a mood stabilizer.
+However, due to the limited data supporting efficacy it is typically reserved for patients for whom other medications have not worked or are contraindicated.